 Figure 3 shows the average reference of topical words that correspond to the four major categories of human rights in a newspaper article.
 It indicates how often topical words belonging to each category are likely to appear in a newspaper article.
 As such, it intuitively suggests how larger themes of human rights have evolved and which category has gained more salience than others temporarily.
-The most dramatic feature of this longitudinal pattern concerns the shift of attention of discussion from civil and political rights (Category 1), to economic, social, and cultural rights (Category 2).
+The most dramatic feature of this longitudinal pattern concerns the shift of attention of discussion from civil and political rights (Category 1) to economic, social, and cultural rights (Category 2).
 In the early 1990s, Category 1 undoubtedly dominated media discussion and substantially exceeded attention to other categories of rights.
-Yet the tremendous level of attention to civil and political rights began to recede from the mid-1990s and this downward trend lasted until the early 2000s, when attention rebounded and increased further.
-The apex was in 2008 with several top words referencing aspects of state repression of rights to assembly and association, such as police (7,347 times, #1), organization (4,601 times, #3), and assembly (4,217 times, #6).
-Anti-U.S. beef import protests occurred throughout the country in 2008 and led to harsh government repression, lowering the level of human rights protection in South Korea.
+Yet the tremendous level of attention to civil and political rights began to recede from the mid-1990s forward, and this downward trend lasted until the early 2000s, when attention rebounded and increased further.
+The apex was in 2008, with several top words referencing aspects of state repression of rights to assembly and association, such as police (6,852 times, #1), organization (4,224 times, #3), and association (3,432 times, #5).
+Anti-US beef import protests occurred throughout the country in 2008 and led to harsh government repression, lowering the level of human rights protection in South Korea.